 - Whether they complete a conversion or drop off at a specific step.

-With Path Analysis, you can view up to 7 total steps in your funnel:
+With Journey Analysis, you can view up to 7 total steps in your funnel:

 - Up to 4 customizable steps: You can choose a First Step and add up to 3 additional steps to map the steps visitors take before reaching the cart and checkout.